- Non-regulated workforce

 - Supporting employees in the health and disability sector

-Non-regulated workforce are able to attain certificates, diplomas and graduate diplomas and the levels of training range from Levels 2 to 7* on the New Zealand Qualifications Authority (NZQA) framework.
+The training fund supports the non-regulated workforce to attain certificates, diplomas and graduate diplomas and the levels of training range from Levels 2 to 7* on the New Zealand Qualifications Authority (NZQA) framework.
 There are criteria and requirements for all applications to do Level 7* training.
 The outcome of these applications will be determined by HWNZ.

-- I am an employee of CCDHB, or a health and/or disability service that is either funded by CCDHB or the Ministry of Health
+- an employee of CCDHB, or a health and/or disability service that is either funded by CCDHB or the Ministry of Health

-- I can demonstrate a commitment to/or competence in Māori health
+- can demonstrate a commitment to/or competence in Māori health

-- I can whakapapa and/or have cultural links with Te Ao Māori and Māori communities
+- can whakapapa and/or have cultural links with Te Ao Māori and Māori communities

-- I'm a New Zealand citizen or hold a New Zealand permanent residency permit
+- a New Zealand citizen or hold a New Zealand permanent residency permit

-- I meet the entry criteria required by the Tertiary Education Provider
+- meet the entry criteria required by the Tertiary Education Provider

-- Travel* subsidy which is to be clearly indicated on your application form.
+- Travel* subsidy, which should be clearly indicated on your application form.
 This subsidy is only available if you are required to travel further than 50kms by road one-way from your usual place of work to the agreed compulsory training programme.

-- Accommodation* subsidy which is to be clearly indicated on your application form.
+- Accommodation* subsidy, which should be clearly indicated on your application form.
 This subsidy supports your cost for accommodation required at the agreed training programme location.

-- Backfill* is the reasonable and actual cost (per hour) of replacing the trainee while the trainee attends the compulsory aspects of their training programmes during the trainee's rostered working hours.
+- Backfill,* which is the reasonable and actual cost (per hour) of replacing you while you attend the compulsory aspects of your training programmes during your rostered working hours.

 * Conditions apply and enquiries are welcome.